Last Updated on November 20, 2023 by Karl Thompson

 Marcus Felson (1998) gives an example of a situational crime prevention strategy.
 The Port Authority bus terminal in New York City was poorly designed and provided opportunities for crimes – for example the toilets were a good place to steal luggage, deal drugs and engage in homosexual sex.
 Re-shaping the physical environment to ‘design out’ crime led to a large reduction in crime.
 For example, replacing the large sinks which homeless people used for washing reduced the numbers of homeless people hanging around the bus station.

 Another example of where situational crime prevention has been successful is around suicide prevention.
 In the early 1960s, around half of all suicides in Britain were the result of gassing.
 At that time, Britain’s gas supply came from highly toxic coal gas, but from the 1960s coal gas was gradually replaced by less toxic natural gas, and by 1997, suicides from gassing had fallen to bear zero, with the suicide rate overall witnessing a corresponding decline (ie people hadn’t simply switched to other means of killing themselves.

-Other policies associated with Right Realism include ASBOs and the use of prison sentences for minor crimes – we return to both of these in a later topic.
+Other policies associated with Right Realism include ASBOs and the use of prison sentences for minor crimes.

 Evaluations of Situational Crime Prevention